-As of 1 January 2022, the Group and the Company had adopted amendments to MFRSs ("pronouncements") that have been issued by the Malaysian Accounting Standards Board ("MASB") as described fully in Note 35.
+As of 1 January 2023, the Group and the Company had adopted a new MFRS and Amendments to MFRSs ("pronouncements") that have been issued by the Malaysian Accounting Standards Board ("MASB") as described fully in Note 35.

-MASB has also issued new and revised pronouncements which are not yet effective for the Group and the Company and therefore, have not been adopted in these financial statements.
+MASB has also issued revised pronouncements which are not yet effective for the Group and the Company and therefore, have not been adopted in these financial statements.
 These pronouncements including their impact on the financial statements in the period of initial application are set out in Note 36.
 Revised pronouncements that are not relevant to the operations of the Group and of the Company are set out in Note 37.

-These financial statements were approved and authorised for issue by the Board of Directors on 23 February 2023.
+These financial statements were approved and authorised for issue by the Board of Directors on 26 February 2024.